IMTtugraz/PyQMRI/paper.md

 `PyQMRI` and its predecessors have been succesfully used in several scientific publications.
-Examples include $T_1$ quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [@Maier2019c], diffusion tensor imaging [@Maier2020a], and on-going work on aterial spin labeling [@Maier2020b; @Maier2020c], as well as low-field $T_1$ mapping at multiple fields using fast field-cycling MRI.
+Examples include $T_1$ quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [@Maier2019c], diffusion tensor imaging [@Maier2020a], and ongoing work on aterial spin labeling [@Maier2020b; @Maier2020c], as well as low-field $T_1$ mapping at multiple fields using fast field-cycling MRI.

 # Algorithmic
-The general problem structure dealt with in `PyQMRI` is as follows:
+`PyQMRI` deals with the following general problem structure:

 $$
 \underset{u,v}{\min}\quad